Ninetalesgh/dndcampaign/vault/dm/session_notes/session_01.md

 - Teal nods harshly "Tess, with them".
 - Teal walks off towards the academy elevators.
-- Garrin, Tessa, and players run to out Guard Tower at The Plateau Gate
+- Garrin, Tess, and players run to out Guard Tower at The Plateau Gate
 - A lookout on the tower matches eyes with Tess: "West side of the shelf, the Mylen farmstead, there's smoke!"
 - Tess offers armaments to players (armor, shields, javelins) consider don speed?